syedumerahmedcode/primefaces/README.md

 - https://vocado.tistory.com/entry/javalangExceptionInInitializerError-comsuntoolsjavaccodeTypeTags-%EC%97%90%EB%9F%AC  ---> this fixed the compilation problem with lombok.

+- in this project, we are using _HikariCP_ connection pool to make connections to the database.

 - TODO: Describe the purpose of _hikaricp_ and _hsqldb_ dependencies.

 - Service is created during application start-up since it is a singleton.